jz393/jz393.github.io/writing/why-i-left-google.md

 ### What I've done
 - **Prioritizing my health:** Self-explanatory, so I'll keep it short.
-Health is my utmost priority and is typically branches into three categories: exercise, diet, and sleep.
+Health is my utmost priority, and it falls into three categories: exercise, diet, and sleep.
 I've been maintaining a somewhat consistent weekly [schedule](/fitness.html) of runs/hikes/gym time, have done my fair share of research and experimentation on nutrition optimization (*in addition to the manual labor of meal prep—see [cookbook](/cookbook.html)*), and am broadly trying to get enough rest.
 I'm planning to make a separate post about all of this as well, so stay tuned.
 - **Exploring other interests:** When I first left my job, all I wanted to do was work with my hands *rather than use my brain intensively*.
 I wanted to try something new and different, and get my mind off of AI/tech entirely.
 I began taking a few ceramics classes at a local studio and started volunteering at our local nonprofit community garden and cat shelter.
 I've also started collecting and growing my own [plants](/plants.html), and adopted two [kittens](/kitties.html) after fostering an entire litter.
 It's been eye-opening to explore different domains, and I find life much more enriching now.
 - **Embracing stochasticity:** I also set out to simply live—*at least for a period of time*—without artificial deadlines or rigid structure.
 Instead of enforcing a strict schedule/timeline, I try to listen to myself and just do what *feels* right, day by day.
 I've always been an extremely Type A person, and this was very unsettling at first, but after some time, I've begun to really appreciate this way of living!
 I’m not claiming I won't default back to a more organized/demanding lifestyle in the future; I'm just trying to enjoy the present.